elites-conflict-mod/ecm-documentation/src/content/docs/guides/rebels.md

 ---
 title: Rebel Alliance
-description: A guide in my new Starlight docs site.
+description: A guide to playing as the Rebel Alliance in Elite's Conflict Mod.
 ---

-# Faction Guide: Rebel Alliance

 **TODO**